adil-hussain-84/xcode-linker-experiments/Experiment2/README.md

 This Xcode project demonstrates a workaround for applications that have duplicate symbols present at runtime.

-See [Experiment1][1] for an understanding of the kind of application structure that causes duplicate symbols to present at runtime.
+See [Experiment1][1] for an understanding of the kind of application structure that causes duplicate symbols to be present at runtime.

-This project works around the problem by embedding the duplicate symbols within a dynamic framwork that exists specifically to house those symbols.
-It has the following structure:
+This project works around the problem by housing the duplicate symbols within a dynamic framwork that exists specifically to house these symbols.
+The targets in this project have the following linking structure:

 ```none
 App